A New Issue is Out Now!

 IJSV, established in 2015 by the Pennsylvania State University, welcomes pieces from researchers, practitioners, and students including traditional research-focused articles, practitioner reflections, and multi-media submissions.
 Peer review in this journal will include feedback from researchers, practitioners and students.
 All articles must have a user-friendly abstract that is understood by all audiences.
 Articles will be expected to end with a set of discussion questions to encourage online dialogue.
 Each submission will include a discussion forum to encourage conversation about the submissions.

-Originally created for the Learner Voice Conference in Trinity College Dublin, The University of Dublin, Ireland (2015, June 26-27).
+Original logo artwork by Darren McPhail, Sarah Dempsey and Darren Byrne (National College of Art and Design, Dublin, Ireland), created for the Learner Voice Conference in Trinity College Dublin, The University of Dublin, Ireland (2015, June 26-27).